exakat/exakat-docs/Reference/Rules/Dump/ArgumentCountsPerCalls.rst

   Collects the number of arguments passed to PHP functions.

 This is focused on PHP native functions, with optional characters.
+This helps detect unused or lesser know arguments.

 .. code-block:: php